This document includes some of the most frequently asked questions about Canvas for Elementary.

 See Canvas for Elementary Releases for the projected feature release timeline.

 The Canvas Mobile team is working to provide as many of these features as possible within the Canvas Student app.
-Please watch Mobile Support Updates section in the Canvas for Elementary overview document for updated information, mobile designs, and release timelines.
+Please watch the Canvas for Elementary group for updated information, mobile designs, and release timelines.

 We recommend that every teacher have a dedicated course for their Homeroom.
 Once a course is designated as a homeroom course, functionality is limited to the items that are needed to manage the content on the dashboard.